 Marine tourism is often the only direct benefit coastal communities can gain from shark and ray populations beyond fishing.
 Our teams in Mexico, Indonesia, the Philippines, and the Mediterranean Sea apply this approach.
 WWF has also collaborated with The Manta Trust and Project AWARE to produce the Responsible Shark and Ray Tourism: A Guide to Best Practice.
 The Guide contains practical tools and guidance on best practises that can be used by operators, NGOs and local communities to ensure that marine tourism benefits both people and nature.

 While progress toward improving management in existing fisheries that take sharks has been slow at the national level, there has been a breakthrough in trying to ensure that the international trade is conducted sustainably.
 If a species is listed on CITES Appendix II, the animals and products from them cannot be exported unless it can be shown that their exports will not affect the survival of these species in the wild.

-Following successful campaigns by WWF, TRAFFIC, and other like-minded organisations in 2013 and 2016, 17 species of shark and ray got listed on CITES Appendix II.
-In total, 43 different species (including 14 sharks and 19 rays) are currently listed.
-The listings cover some of the most commercially valuable species, and should act as a motivation for shark fishing nations to accelerate fisheries improvements.
-Listed species include the oceanic whitetip, silky and thresher sharks as well as manta and mobula rays.
+Following successful campaigns by WWF, TRAFFIC, and other like-minded organisations in 2013, 2016, and 2022, about 90% of internationally traded shark and ray species got listed on CITES Appendix II.
+In total, almost 150 different species are currently listed.
+The listings cover some of the most commercially valuable species, and will now act as a motivation for shark fishing nations to accelerate fisheries improvements.
+Listed species include the oceanic whitetip, silky and thresher sharks, all hammerhead sharks, many reef sharks, the blue shark, as well as manta and devil rays.